 - notranslate: Stops search engines from offering translation options for the page.

-- Review the Created Rule: Once the rule is created, review it to ensure it meets your requirements.
-You can edit the rule if necessary to fine-tune the settings according to your preferences.
+. - Review the created rule: edit the rule if necessary to fine-tune the settings according to your preferences.